 Our latest legal education programme is designed to make qualifying as a solicitor even more affordable, accessible and flexible…for everyone.
-Starting in July and September 2021 our full SQE programme including Qualifying Work Experience will be available on a pay-as-you-go basis, starting at £125 per month.
+From September 2021 our full SQE programme including Qualifying Work Experience will be available on a pay-as-you-go basis, starting at £125 per month.

 Throughout 2021 the clinic will be focussing on the issue of youth violence and knife crime, bringing together experts, academics and students .